also known as: Nagyláz (HU), Veľký Láz (CZ), Vyeliki Lazi (RU)

 Other spellings/names for Velikiye Lazy are Veliki Lazy.

-Velikiye Lazy is located about 8 miles ESE of Uzhhorod (Ungvár).
+Velikiye Lazy is located about eight miles east-southeast of Uzhhorod (Ungvár).

 Jews probably settled in Velikiye Lazy in the late 18th century.